II. Epidemiology

 - Avoid Bed Sharing (especially prior to 4 months of age)

-- Room sharing is recommended
+- Room sharing for first 6 months, however, is recommended (may reduce SIDS risk 50%)

 - Infants should sleep in their own bassinet or crib